CALL CENTER: 800-339-4661

 Tai Chi Moving for Better Balance

-Tai Chi Moving for Better Balance is a modified version of the Yang style of Tai Chi that commonly is done using either 108, or, in the "short form," 24 different positions.
-Tai Chi Moving for Better Balance further simplifies the traditional style and has only 8 essential positions, moving in a slow, flowing, and controlled fasion.
+Tai Chi Moving for Better Balance (TCMBB) is a modified version of the Yang style of Tai Chi that commonly is done using either 108, or, in the "short form," 24 different positions.
+TCMBB further simplifies the traditional style and has only 8 essential positions, moving in a slow, flowing, and controlled fasion.
 This program was developed by Dr. Fuzhong Li at Oregon Research Institute and was designed especially for older adults to reduce their risk of falls.
-Evidence suggests that participating int his program can reduce falls and fear of falling; and increase functional balance and physical performance.
-To learn more, email the Health Promotion Team or call 858-495-5500.
+Evidence suggests that participating in TCMBB can reduce falls and fear of falling; and increase functional balance and physical performance.
 For a current list of classes, visit www.HealthierLivingSD.org.

 Tai Chi for Arthritis and Fall Prevention

-Tai Chi for Arthritis and Fall Prevention utilizes the Sun style of Tai Chi.
+Tai Chi for Arthritis and Fall Prevention (TCAFP) utilizes the Sun style of Tai Chi.
 Movements are taught to both left and right sides and with turns to move forward and backward to improve mobility and offer a variety of combinations.
-This program has been shown to improve movement, balance, strength, and flexibility; offer relaxation; and decrease pain and falls.
-This program is appropriate for people with or without arthritis, rheumatic disease, or related musculoskeletal conditions, joint involvement and back pain, and those at a higher risk of falling.
-To learn more, email the Health Promotion Team or call 858-495-5500.
+This program has been shown to improve movement, balance, strength, and flexibility; offer relaxation; and decrease pain and falls and is appropriate for people with or without arthritis, and those at a higher risk of falling.
 For a current list of classes, visit www.HealthierLivingSD.org.

 A Matter of Balance

 A Matter of Balance is specifically designed to reduce the fear of falling and improve activity levels among community-dwelling older adults The program includes eight 2-hour classes presented to small groups of 8-12 participants led by trained coaches.
 The program enables participants to reduce the fear of falling by learning to view falls as controllable, setting goals for increasing activity levels, making small changes to reduce fall risks at home, and exercise to increase strength and balance.
 The curriculum includes group discussions, mutual problem-solving, role-play activities, exercise training, and assertiveness training.
 Participants learn about the imporance of exercise in preventing falls and practice exercises to improve strength, coordiantion, and balance.
-To learn more, call 858-626-6160.
+Classes are being offered in the Central, North Central, and South regions only.
+For a current list of classes in the North Central region, call 858-626-6160.
+For a current list of classes in the Central and South regions, call 619-543-1957.

 Bingocize

 Bingocize is a health education program that incorporates exercise and fall prevention messages with the familiar game of bingo.
 Health outcomes include improved lower and upper body strength, gait, and range of motion; increased social engagement; and improved knowledge of fall risk reduction.
-To learn more, call 858-626-6160.
+Classes are being offered in the Central, North Central, and South regions only.
+For a current list of classes in the North Central region, call 858-626-6160.
+For a current list of classes in the Central and South regions, call 619-543-1957.

 Local Resources